 We reminisced about old times and the stories he told about his company that stood the test of time for 56 years.
 I have always admired his entrepreneurship and competitive spirit.
 On that last day I told him stories about the qualities of a father and leader that I always admired:

 - A Competitor – a man that would compete hard at whatever he did whether it was playing tennis, running his business, or fighting cancer eight times over 20+ years.

 - A Connector – no matter where we were around town everybody knew him and he made it a point to get to know people.
 That was just his way of doing business and making people feel special.
 He was a celebrity in my eyes.

 - A Giver – a man with a big heart that gave to others unconditionally even when they did not expect it.
 His funeral only reinforced this by the many people who remarked the special and touching things he did for them.

-- Do it in style – a man who do everything first class with an attention to extreme detail.
+- Do it in style – a man who does everything first class with attention to extreme detail.